danieljwright/CV-project/README.md

 | Pearson Coefficient  | 0.930              |
 | Frobenius Norm       | 0.929              |

+In [1], the authors found that there are instances where warm starting performs as well as random initialization, but in those cases, the weights by the end of training were not similar to the ones as the warm started weights at the beginning of training.
+Hence, these warm started models were essentially forgetting their warm started weights, making the warm starting procedure pointless.
+We agree with this observation through our results, as we observe that the reference average similarity between randomly initialised and converged convolutional filters is less than the average similarity between the warm started and converged convolutional filters for our method, using any similarity metric.
+Hence, our warm started filters are not "forgotten", which hurts classification performance on the test dataset.
+Using a different set of hyperparameters might have helped our method "forget" the warm started weights, but that makes the enitre excercise pointless.

 ![WhatsApp Image 2024-06-14 at 14 15 43_ac876346](https://github.com/danieljwright/CV-project/assets/52325405/19b2b7ca-7122-41fe-96ed-c95524421624)
 ![WhatsApp Image 2024-06-14 at 14 17 20_23409c29](https://github.com/danieljwright/CV-project/assets/52325405/f8d1c2fa-ff05-44cc-b5b0-af8c9b13ec78)